rgeraldes24/hyperion/docs/abi-spec.rst

 Basic Design
 ============

-The Contract Application Binary Interface (ABI) is the standard way to interact with contracts in the Ethereum ecosystem, both from outside the blockchain and for contract-to-contract interaction.
+The Contract Application Binary Interface (ABI) is the standard way to interact with contracts in the QRL ecosystem, both from outside the blockchain and for contract-to-contract interaction.
 Data is encoded according to its type, as described in this specification.
 The encoding is not self describing and thus requires a schema in order to decode.